AlexETay7/Differential-Leveling-for-Civil-Engineers/README.md

 ### **_DISCUSSION:_**

-The tool currently has all functionality, however, I would like to improve how shots are displayed each time they are calculated.
+The tool currently has all the functionality, however, I would like to improve how shots are displayed each time they are calculated.